Asymptotic behavior of the spectral radius of locally constant strongly irreducible cocycles

 As a trivial example, if $\mu$ is a Dirac mass at some matrix $g_{0}$, then $\lambda_{1}(\delta_{g_{0}})=\log \rho(g_{0})$, where $\rho(g_{0})$ denotes the \textit{spectral radius} of $g_{0}$, that is, the maximal absolute value of its eigenvalues.

-Guivarc'h obtained a variation of the Furstenberg-Kesten theorem replacing the norm by the spectral radius: The sequence $n^{-1}\log \rho(g_{n}\dots g_{1})$ converges almost surely to the Lyapunov exponent $\lambda_{1}(\mu)$.
-This result, however, requires several additional hypotheses, namely, a stronger integrability condition (finite exponential moment), as well as strong irreducibility and proximality conditions.
-See \cite[Théorème~8']{Guivarc’h_1990}.
+Cohen \cite{Cohen} inquired about the following variation of the Furstenberg-Kesten theorem, where the norm is replaced by the spectral radius: does the sequence $n^{-1}\log \rho(g_{n}\dots g_{1})$ converge?
+Moreover, under what conditions does this sequence converge almost surely to the Lyapunov exponent $\lambda_{1}(\mu)$?

+A first positive result in this direction was presented by Guivarc'h under several additional hypotheses, namely, a stronger integrability condition (finite exponential moment), as well as strong irreducibility and proximality conditions.
+See \cite[Théorème~8']{Guivarch_1990}.

 The integrability condition was relaxed to finite second moment by Benoist and Quint \cite[Theorem~14.12]{RandomWalks}.
 Later, Aoun and Sert \cite{aoun} obtained the same limiting behavior while bypassing the need for strong irreducibility and proximality, needing only finiteness of the second moment.